Viennese coffee house culture: Golden Age

-In Prague, Budapest, Sarajevo, Krakow, Trieste and Lviv and other cities of the Austro-Hungarian empire, there were also many coffee houses according to the Viennese model.
+In Prague, Bratislava, Budapest, Sarajevo, Krakow, Trieste and Lviv and other cities of the Austro-Hungarian empire, there were also many coffee houses according to the Viennese model.
 The Viennese coffee house culture then spread throughout Central Europe and created a special multicultural climate.
 Writers, artists, musicians, intellectuals, bon vivants and their financiers met at coffee houses.

 Since World War I

 The Habsburg coffeehouses were then largely deprived of their cultural base by the Holocaust and the expulsions of National Socialism and the economic prerequisites by communism.

 This special atmosphere was only able to persist in Vienna and in a few other places.
 In particular in Trieste, which has been "forgotten" for a long time since 1918 and the many upheavals, there are still many of the former Viennese coffee houses (Caffè Tommaseo, Caffè San Marco, Caffè degli Specchi, Caffè Tergesteo, Caffè Stella Polare) in which the former lifestyle has been preserved by the locals.

 In the 1950s, the period of "coffee house death" began, as many famous Viennese coffee houses had to close.
 This was due to the popularity of television and the appearance of modern espresso bars.
 Nevertheless, many of these classic Viennese coffee houses still exist.
 A renewed interest in their tradition and tourism have prompted a comeback.
+Recent international coverage has described the emergence of contemporary cafés and bakeries that reinterpret the Viennese coffeehouse tradition, including establishments such as Joseph Brot, Vollpension, Crème de la Crème and Meierei im Stadtpark.

 Some relatively modern Viennese coffee houses have emerged in North America, such as Julius Meinl Chicago and Kaffeehaus de Châtillon in the greater Seattle area and Cafe Sabarsky in Manhattan.
 In Jerusalem there is a Viennese coffee house in the Austrian Hospice.